Benzodiazepines: Is There A Cure For Benzo Addiction?

-- Panic disorders
+- panic disorders

-- Muscle spasms
+- muscle spasms

-- Alcohol withdrawal (in rare cases)
+- alcohol withdrawal (in rare cases)

 Some of the most common brands of benzos include:

-This risk is greater for people with advanced dependency who suddenly stop taking the drug.
+This risk is more significant for people with advanced dependency, who suddenly stop taking the drug.
 In these cases, benzo withdrawal may be life-threatening.

 Symptoms of benzo withdrawal will range in severity and typically include:

-- High blood pressure
+- high blood pressure

-- Sensory distortion
+- sensory distortion

-- Feelings of panic
+- feelings of panic

 The symptoms of sudden benzo cessation for someone with an advanced dependency can include seizures and psychosis.

 People who previously treated other conditions with the benzos may experience a rebound effect where the original symptoms suddenly return with greater severity.

 During this process, a patient will typically receive smaller and smaller doses of the benzo medication to taper off, all under medical supervision.

 The medically assisted therapy during detox is valuable because it minimizes the impact of withdrawal symptoms and better prepares the patient for ongoing rehab.

 The Recovery Process After Detox

-Cessation and detox are important first steps in substance abuse recovery, but they are only the first steps.
+Cessation and detox are essential first steps in substance abuse recovery, but they are only the first steps.
 Once benzo detox is complete, the patient will move to rehab to start the recovery process properly.

 In these cases, rehab will help them determine what drove them to this point.
-It could be repressed trauma, everyday stress or acute stressors in the person’s environment.
+It could be repressed trauma, everyday stress, or acute stressors in a person’s environment.

-During detox and rehab, the substance abuse professionals assisting in recovery will help the patient find alternative methods for treating his or her medical conditions.
+During detox and rehab, the substance abuse professionals assisting in recovery will help the patient find alternative methods for treating their medical conditions.

 Is There a Cure for Benzo Addiction?

-In some cases, medication is absolutely necessary and won’t be denied to patients in these situations, but it’s always best to strive for alternatives after addiction has manifested.
+In some cases, medication is necessary and won’t be denied to patients in these situations, but it’s always best to strive for alternatives after addiction has manifested.

 The first step is medically assisted detox.
-This process is absolutely crucial for anyone struggling with benzo addiction, as it greatly reduces the risk of uncomfortable and potentially lethal withdrawal symptoms.
+This process is crucial for anyone struggling with benzo addiction, as it dramatically reduces the risk of uncomfortable and potentially lethal withdrawal symptoms.

 Medically assisted detox is the only real way to start to “cure” benzodiazepine addiction.
-Elevate offers comprehensive addiction treatment including detox, inpatient and outpatient rehabilitation, therapy, counseling and aftercare.
+Elevate offers comprehensive addiction treatment, including detox, inpatient and outpatient rehabilitation, therapy, counseling, and aftercare.

-Overcoming benzo addiction is possible with the right treatment, and we tailor every client’s treatment plan to his or her unique situation, medical history, pattern of abuse and lifestyle preferences.
+Overcoming benzo addiction is possible with the right treatment, and we tailor every client’s treatment plan to his or her unique situation, medical history, pattern of abuse, and lifestyle preferences.